A local quantized marker for topological magnons from circular dichroism

-Given a pump frequency $\omega_0$ and a loss rate $\gamma$, it is possible to obtain a steady state of Eq.~\eqref{eq:mean_field_large}, $\partial_tb_i\!=\!0$, $\forall i$.
-The preparation protocol can then be optimized by identifying the parameters that yield a steady state that closely resembles the ``ideal" state $\ket{\downarrow_i^s}$.
-The distance to this ideal state can be evaluated by computing the fidelity $\vert \braket{\psi(t) |\downarrow_i^s} \vert^2$; instead, we monitor the uniformity with which the steady state populates the target band.
-To do so, we introduce a uniformity factor
+Given a pump frequency $\omega_0$ and a loss rate $\gamma$, it is possible to obtain a steady-state of Eq.~\eqref{eq:mean_field_large}, $\partial_tb_i\!=\!0$, $\forall i$.
+The preparation protocol can then be optimized by identifying the parameters that yield a steady-state that closely resembles the ``ideal" state $\ket{\downarrow_i^s}$.
+The distance to this ideal state could be evaluated by computing the fidelity $\vert \braket{\psi(t) |\downarrow_i^s} \vert^2$.
+Instead, we monitor the uniformity with which the steady-state populates the target band, as captured by the ``uniformity factor"

-with $|i_{mf}\rangle $ the normalized solution to the mean-field equations in the large S approximation~\eqref{eq:mean_field_large}, and $n_{LB}=\sum_{j\in LB}1$.
+with $|i_{mf}\rangle $ the normalized solution to the mean-field equations in the large S approximation~\eqref{eq:mean_field_large}, and $n_{LB}=\sum_{g\in LB}1$.
 Identifying the optimal couple $(\omega_0,\gamma)$ then implies minimizing this uniformity criterion.

-In the ideal scenario where the bandwidth $W$ of the lowest Bloch band is small compared to the bandgap $\Delta$, the optimal preparation scheme consists in choosing $\omega_0$ in the middle of the lowest band, with a loss rate set such that $W\ll\gamma\ll\Delta$; see Refs.~\cite{ozawa2014anomalous,Ozawa_4D}.
-In the present case, however, the bands are substantially dispersive, and we find that the uniformity is maximized for a pump frequency $\hbar\omega_0\!\approx\!J$ and a loss rate $\hbar\gamma \approx 0.695J$; see Fig.~\ref{fig:preparation}(a).
+In the ideal scenario where the bandwidth $W$ of the lowest Bloch band is small compared to the bandgap $\Delta$, the optimal preparation scheme consists in choosing $\omega_0$ in the middle of the lowest band, with a loss rate $\gamma$ set such that $W\ll\gamma\ll\Delta$; see Refs.~\cite{ozawa2014anomalous,Ozawa_4D}.
+In the present case, however, the bands are substantially dispersive ($W/\Delta\!\approx\!1$), and we find that the uniformity is maximized for a pump frequency $\hbar\omega_0\!\approx\!J$ and a loss rate $\hbar\gamma \approx 0.695J$; see Fig.~\ref{fig:preparation}(a).

 A realistic local Chern marker measurement for spin systems would proceed by preparing a localized initial state via this optimal driven-dissipative scheme, followed by the dichroic protocol described above.
 An illustrative example of the integrated signal is presented in Fig.~\ref{fig:preparation}(b).
 Repeating this locally across all sites maps out the marker, which is homogeneous in the bulk with $\widetilde{\mathcal{C}}(\Vec{r})\!\approx\!0.78$, and decreasing near the edges.
 We have verified that this measurement systematically improves with system size, e.g.~$\widetilde{\mathcal{C}}(\Vec{r})\!\approx\!0.85$ for a $30\times30$ lattice.
-Still, inevitable deviations from the ideal state ($\mathcal{U}\!<\!1$) introduce a small residual error in the Chern marker as the system approaches the thermodynamic limit.
+Still, inevitable deviations from the ideal state (i.e.~$\mathcal{U}\!>\!0$ and higher-band occupation) introduce a small residual error in the Chern marker as the system approaches the thermodynamic limit.